sinai-dev/UnityExplorer/README.md

 If you'd like to build this yourself, everything you need (other than MelonLoader) is included with this repository, there is no need for recursive cloning etc.

 1. Install MelonLoader for your game.
-2. Download this repository and open the `CppExplorer.sln` file in the `src` folder.
+2. Open the `src\CppExplorer.csproj` file in a text editor.
-3. In Visual Studio, right-click the CppExplorer C# Project in the solution browser and click "Unload Project".
-4. Right-click the "CppExplorer (unloaded)" and select "Edit Project File".
-5. Scroll down until you see the `<ItemGroup>` containing the References.
+3. Scroll down until you see the `<ItemGroup>` containing the References.
-6. Fix all of the paths in the `..\Steam\` directory for your game (use the full path if you need to).
+4. Fix all of the paths in the `..\Steam\` directory for your game (use the full path if you need to).
-7. Reload the project and everything should be working, you can now build and run it.
+5. Open the `src\CppExplorer.sln` project and build it.
+6. The dll is built to the `Release\` folder in the root of the repository.

 ## Credits